messor89/Portfolio/README.md

 <h1>Hi, My name is  Tamas!

-<br/><a>I am thrilled to announce that I recently became an ISC2 member after successfully passing my CC certification exam and my IBM Cybersecurity Analyst exam provided by Coursera, marking an exciting milestone in my journey toward a career in cybersecurity. </a></h1>
+<a>I am thrilled to announce that I recently became an ISC2 member after successfully passing my CC certification exam and my IBM Cybersecurity Analyst exam provided by Coursera, marking an exciting milestone in my journey toward a career in cybersecurity. </a></h1>

 <h2>My passion for cybersecurity sparked from a keen interest in understanding the digital world's intricacies, and I'm excited to embark on a career path that allows me to contribute my skills and dedication.